-25 Years Ago, Rage Against the Machine Taught Us to Resist Oppression by Baring Their Penises Onstage
+28 Years Ago, Rage Against the Machine Fought Censorship by Baring Their Penises Onstage

 L.A. rock band Rage Against the Machine has long been known for its outspoken politics.
 The band’s 1992 debut album talked of burning flags, shackled minds and racist police, and the band was kicked off Saturday Night Live in 1996 for hanging upside-down American flags from the band’s amplifiers; in 2008 the band played a protest concert near the Republican National Convention dressed as prisoners at Guantanamo Bay, sporting orange jumpsuits and black hoods.

-But 25 years ago today Rage Against the Machine made a (literally) ballsy political protest at the third annual Lollapalooza alternative music festival in Philadelphia by standing completely nude and silent during their set, letters painted on their chests, their mouths covered in black duct tape.
+But 28 years ago (give or take a week), in 1993, Rage Against the Machine made a (literally) ballsy nude protest at the third annual Lollapalooza alternative music festival in Philadelphia by standing completely nude and silent during their set, letters painted on their chests, their mouths covered in black duct tape.